FREE SHIPPING on orders of $85 or more

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society in the 15th century.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Bath has seen various spelling variations: Bath, Bathe and others.

-More information is included under the topic Early Bath Notables in all our PDF Extended History products.
+More information is included under the topic Early Bath Notables in all our PDF Extended History products and printed products wherever possible.

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Bath:

-Bath Settlers in the United States in the 17th Century
+Bath Settlers in United States in the 17th Century

-Bath Settlers in the United States in the 18th Century
+Bath Settlers in United States in the 18th Century

-Bath Settlers in the United States in the 19th Century
+Bath Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.